 As L-shaped kitchens only use two walls, they naturally open up space.
 This is ideal for kitchens that flow into a living room or dining area.

 Find inspiration in tradition.
 Traditionally the kitchen sink was situated in front of a window, if one was available, like in this green kitchen.
-Although, in a modern age of dishwashers it doesn’t seem so important to always have the best view from here.
+Although, in the modern age of dishwashers it doesn’t seem so important to always have the best view from here.
 A kitchen clock is another classic that’s been bumped.
-Digital oven displays and microwave clocks negate the need for analogue designs, however, they still make nice wall decoration.
+Digital oven displays and microwave clocks negate the need for analog designs, however, they still make nice wall decoration.

 Colour coordinate.
-This yellow L-shaped kitchen with breakfast bar has a matching canary yellow fridge-freezer.
+This yellow L-shaped kitchen with a breakfast bar has a matching canary yellow fridge-freezer.
 If you like this then be sure to check out these other yellow kitchens.